-- 1912.7 Policy AW-2.2.1: South Capitol Street Urban Boulevard Transform South Capitol Street into a great urban boulevard and "walking" street, befitting its role as a gateway to the U.S. Capitol and a major Anacostia River crossing.
+1912.7 Policy AW-2.2.1: South Capitol Street Urban Boulevard Transform South Capitol Street into a great urban boulevard and "walking" street, befitting its role as a gateway to the U.S. Capitol and a major Anacostia River crossing.
+Commented: ...to the west of South Capitol Street

 Development along the street should include a mix of federal, District, and private uses.
-1912.7 - 1912.8 Policy AW-2.2.: Ballpark Entertainment District and Capitol Riverfront

-Leverage the construction success of the Washington Nationals Ballpark and Audi Field, the new professional soccer stadium, drawing residents, workers and visitors to the Capitol Riverfront/Navy Yard area to catalyze additional development of the South Capitol Street corridor with retail, high density residential, entertainment, and commercial uses.
-1912.8 - 1912.9 Policy AW-2.2.3: South Capitol Commemorative and Civic Uses Incorporate ceremonial uses such as memorials, plazas, monuments, museums and other commemorative works, along the South Capitol Street Corridor.
-The revitalized street provides a significant opportunity to expand civic and cultural facilities beyond the confines of the monumental core.
-1912.9 - Policy AW-2.2.4: South Capitol Street Transit Improvements Promote transit multimodal transportation improvements along the South Capitol Corridor, including transit options like streetcar or bus rapid transit, and improved pedestrian connections to the Navy Yard and Waterfront Metrorail stations. at Navy Yard and Waterside Mall/SEU.
-1912.10 - 1912.11 Policy AW-2.2.5: South Capitol Open Space Create additional open space in the South Capitol Street corridor, including an oval traffic rotary and South Capitol "commons" and a new waterfront parks and plazas along the Anacostia shoreline.
-1912.11 - Policy AW-2.2.6: South Capitol Neighborhood Buffers

-Ensure that the established communities adjacent to the South Capitol Street corridor, including the James Creek, Syphax and Greenleaf Gardens housing projects and adjacent residential areas, are buffered from adverse impacts associated with increased density development capacity and traffic relating to stadium area development.
+1912.7 1912.8 Policy AW-2.2.2: Ballpark Entertainment District and Capitol Riverfront Leverage the construction success of the Washington Nationals Ballpark and Audi Field, the new professional soccer stadium, drawing residents, workers and visitors to the Capitol Riverfront/Navy Yard area to catalyze additional development of the South Capitol Street corridor with retail, high density residential, entertainment, and commercial Commented: Is the South Capitol Street uses.
+1912.8 "corridor" just So.
+Capitol Street?
+There are historic structures that might be preserved and integrated into new hirise development on So.
+Cap. and certainly other 1912.9 Policy AW-2.2.3: South Capitol Commemorative and Civic Uses individual homes off So.
+Cap. that should not be lost.
+Incorporate ceremonial uses such as memorials, plazas, monuments, museums and other Commented: Where is there mention of housing and commemorative works, along the South Capitol Street Corridor.
+The revitalized street commercial development that will support income and provides a significant opportunity to expand civic and cultural facilities beyond the demographic mix? confines of the monumental core.
+1912.9 1912.10 Policy AW-2.2.4: South Capitol Street Transit Improvements Promote transit multimodal transportation improvements along the South Capitol Corridor, including transit options like streetcar or bus rapid transit, and improved Commented: Has the streetcar option been reviewed by the ANC or received other community input? pedestrian connections to the Navy Yard and Waterfront Metrorail stations. at Navy Yard and Waterside Mall/SEU.
+1912.10 1912.11 Policy AW-2.2.5: South Capitol Open Space Create additional open space in the South Capitol Street corridor, including an oval traffic rotary and South Capitol "commons" and a new waterfront parks and plazas along the Anacostia shoreline.
+1912.11 Commented: Where is the discussion of access to and specific uses of the South Capitol oval and "commons"?
+What community uses will it serve?
+1912.12 Policy AW-2.2.6: South Capitol Neighborhood Buffers Ensure that the established communities adjacent to the South Capitol Street corridor, including the James Creek, Syphax and Greenleaf Gardens housing projects and adjacent residential areas, are buffered from adverse impacts associated with increased density development capacity and traffic relating to stadium area development.
 Avoid displacing Conserve these communities as they are an important part-of the city fabric, and provide as-affordable housing resources for the Southwest community.
-1912.12 - MOVED

-Policy AW 2.2.7: Buzzard Point Support the long term redevelopment of Buzzard Point with mixed medium to highdensity commercial and residential uses.
-Recognize the opportunity for innovative design and architecture in this area, and for the creation of a unique urban waterfront 1912.13
+1912.12 MOVED Policy AW 2.2.7: Buzzard Point the referenced communities Support the long-term redevelopment of Buzzard Point with mixed medium- to highdensity commercial and residential uses.
+Recognize the opportunity for inn design and architecture in this area, and for the creation 1912.13